sustainability-zhaw/docker-deploy/README.md

     - `evento.json` - configuration for the Evento Spider
   - `indexer`
     - `config.json` - configuration for the indexer
+  - `message-queue`
+    - `rabbitmq.conf` - the main rabbitmq configuration, mostly loading the definitions for users and exchanges
+    - `00-users.json` - the user config for identifiable services
+    - `02-queues-exchanges.json` - definition for all queues and exchanges
   - `webhook`
     - `config.json` - configuration for the keywords-webhook endpoint (!! contains credentials !!)